damiankucharski/PhD_monorepo/README.md

-# PhD_monorepo
+# Damian Kucharski's PhD Repository

-The repository for all things PhD
+This is the repository that will host all my PhD work.